ryanwilson/Repro-SwiftPMMinVersionBuild/README.md

 ## Workarounds

 Changing the minimum supported iOS version in this repo to `.v11` resolves the issue.
+This can be observed by switching the SwiftPM checkout to the branch named `fixed`.

 ## Thoughts